 History of the British Throne

-In the past, there were no real rules that governed succession to the throne in Britain.
+In the past, there were no real rules that governed the British line of succession.
 A person could become monarch through a variety of ways, including inheritance, election, or conquest.
 Oftentimes, it was those with the most political or military power that would ascend to the throne.
 However, over time, more clear guidelines for British throne succession would develop.

 Current British throne succession laws are based on those from the small Anglo-Saxon kingdoms of the past, which would eventually consolidate into the kingdoms of England and Scotland in the 10th century.
 In 1066, William the Conqueror would launch the Norman conquest of England, eventually passing the English monarchy to himself and then to his descendants.